Gardener assessing a suburban garden border

 Upon receipt of a formal complaint we will acknowledge it promptly.
 Acknowledgement is usually within three working days and will outline the next steps, an estimated timetable for investigation and the name of the staff member handling the case.
 For routine garden maintenance Sidcup complaints we aim to complete initial enquiries within ten working days; more complex landscaping disputes may require additional time and the complainant will be kept informed of progress.

-Team inspecting a lawn and garden layout Investigation Process: The complaints officer will review records, speak to the operative(s) involved and, where necessary, arrange an on-site inspection.
+A young woman with blonde hair tied back in a practical ponytail, smiling warmly, stands outdoors in a garden setting.
+She is wearing a blue and green plaid shirt and white gardening gloves while holding a small container filled with healthy, green leafy plants.
+Behind her, there is a well-maintained garden with a lush lawn, a variety of shrubs, and trees, suggesting a cultivated outdoor space typical of residential gardens in Sidcup.
+The background is slightly blurred, highlighting the vibrant greenery and natural light indicating a bright, clear day.
+The scene reflects active gardening work, possibly involving planting or tending to garden plants, aligned with gardening services offered by Gardening Sidcup in the local area.
+Investigation Process: The complaints officer will review records, speak to the operative(s) involved and, where necessary, arrange an on-site inspection.
 The investigation will consider contractual terms, risk assessments and the original job specification.
 We maintain impartiality throughout and will take remedial action where work falls short of the expected standard.
 Outcomes can include redoing work, agreeing a proportionate adjustment to the invoice, or other corrective measures relevant to the service provided by the gardening company Sidcup.

 Decisions are documented and communicated in writing.
 If an on-site visit is required we will propose times that balance operational needs and customer convenience.
 Where a safety or environmental concern is raised, temporary measures may be instigated immediately to secure the area while a full investigation proceeds.
 All findings, evidence and agreed remedies are retained with the complaint record to assist in pattern analysis and quality control.